Biden campaign readies health care fight in latest attack on Trump – KION546

 The Biden campaign’s push is the latest step in a strategy to put Trump’s policy proposals front and center as they seek to draw a starker contrast with the GOP frontrunner heading into 2024.
 Recent polling has shown the former president leading Biden in key battleground states and on the national level.
 The Biden campaign views the health care fight as fruitful ground as Republican efforts to repeal Obamacare have repeatedly failed, prompting some in the GOP to refrain from campaigning to push for its end.

-The effort comes in the days after Trump said Republicans should “never give up” on trying to repeal the Obama-era Affordable Care Act, adding that he was “seriously looking at alternatives.”
-The former president’s comments came in response to a Wall Street Journal op-ed on the issue.
+The effort comes in the days after Trump said Republicans should “never give up” on trying to repeal the landmark Obama-era health reform law, adding that he was “seriously looking at alternatives.”
+Trump said Obamacare’s cost is “out of control, plus, it’s not good Healthcare,” adding the failure to repeal it was “a low point for the Republican Party.”
+The former president’s comments on Truth Social came in response to a Wall Street Journal op-ed on the issue.

 The Biden campaign has looked to boost Trump’s comments on social media, and Biden himself weighed in on the health care divide on Monday.